 He's been attacked by a demon.

-He's building a media empire funded by bizarre low rung but loyal sponsors, and right now he's in the middle of releasing a five-part documentary series about what really happened on 9-11.
+And right now, he's in the middle of releasing a five-part documentary series about what really happened on 9-11.

-And then now, as I predicted, it was the next move, NATO claims that Russia is going into the zero phase or zero hour, and that uh NATO's now putting out propaganda the last 48 hours, that Russia has pre-positioned undercover special forces all over Europe preparing terror attacks and mass casualty uh events, and that Russia is preparing to attack Europe proper, which of course is completely insane uh to to do that offensively.
+NATO claims that Russia is going into the zero phase or zero hour, and that NATO's now putting out propaganda the last 48 hours, that Russia has pre-positioned undercover Spetsnot special forces all over Europe, preparing terror attacks and mass casualty events, and that Russia is preparing to attack Europe proper, which, of course, is completely insane to do that offensively.

-And and and so that's the pattern of the preparation for false flags uh that will then be blamed on Russia as the pretext uh uh to invoke the articles in NATO that ranks NATO directly into war, and then if the United States is still part of NATO, uh that will drag us directly into war with Russia that will quickly escalate the thermonuclear war in every major war game there is, twice with Elon Musk and Senator uh Lee that it's time for us to get out of NATO.
+And then if the United States is still part of NATO, that will drag us directly into war with Russia that will quickly escalate into thermonuclear war in every major war game there is.

 So obviously a huge part of this show is how great Russia is and how bad Ukraine is, because that's an important piece of Alex and Tucker's politics right now.